Most gardeners aren’t lucky enough to have a fully south facing garden that receives maximum sunlight throughout the day.

 This may affect their fruit production and result in a slightly decreased harvest with less sweet fruits.

-Here are 15 most tolerant shade loving fruiting plants that will thrive if they receives as few as two to four hours of direct sunlight a day, or constant dappled light for the full day.
+Here are 15 most shade-tolerant fruiting plants that will thrive if they receives as few as two to four hours of direct sunlight a day, or constant dappled light for the full day.

 Rhubarb is a cold season crop which is actually not technically a fruit, as the edible portion is the long succulent stalk of each leaf.